-The total losses caused by an earthquake and its aftershock sequence include not only the direct losses to the built environment and the civil infrastructure systems, but also the indirect losses caused by the disruptions in the higher-level functions of the impacted community over time, losses in services provided by the infrastructure systems over time, and, importantly, the cost of the Recovery and Rebuilding Effort during the post-earthquake recovery period.
+The total losses caused by an earthquake and its aftershock sequence include not only the direct losses to the built environment and the civil infrastructure systems, but also the indirect losses caused by the disruptions in the higher-level functions of the impacted community over time, losses in services provided by the infrastructure systems over time, and, importantly, the cost of the Recovery and Rebuilding Effort (RRE) during the post-earthquake recovery period.
 The goal of Task 4.3 is to develop, validate and verify a model to compute the costs of RRE in near real-time and thus enable RRE forecasting.
 As opposed to real-time earthquake early warning, near-real-time RRE implies that the preliminary estimates are available within a few hours after the event, and that they are updated as new information is obtained and new events occur (e.g. aftershocks) during the recovery process.
-The RRE model is built using the OpenQuake engine and is intended to be a part of the European operational forecasting and early warning capacity.
+The RRE model is built as an independent module to extend the OpenQuake engine and is intended to be a part of the European operational forecasting and early warning capacity.

-The first objective, addressed in the first year, is to extend the OpenQuake engine to include component recovery functions for components of infrastructure systems and the built inventory that parallel the existing OpenQuake engine vulnerability function capabilities.
-This includes the development of meta-data and database functions that enable recalling different recovery functions (that represent the probability of full-function restoration after a given recovery time) for different recovery durations, as well as adding the information about recovery cost and time estimates.
-The focus will be on the Swiss built inventory and infrastructure systems, as well as on the functional recovery to the full, pre-earthquake, level.
-Recovery functions from SYNER-G, HAZUS and FEMA p-58 and similar sources will be collected first, followed by further investigation and modeling to fill in the gaps.
-Provisional recovery function data will be added to the OpenQuake engine to enable the RRE forecasting model.
-Close collaboration with T4.1 and OpenQuake developers is required to achieve this objective.
+The first objective, has been to extend the OpenQuake engine with a module that contains the capacity to capture the evolution of the recovery state of the built inventory over time.
+Whit this goal, generic component-recovery functions have been used to complement the existing OpenQuake engine vulnerability function capabilities (in collaboration with Task 4.1).
+This includes the development of meta-data and database functions that enable recalling different recovery functions (that represent the probability of full-function restoration after a given recovery time) for different recovery states, as well as adding the information about recovery time estimates.
+The focus was on the Swiss built inventory systems, as well as on the shelter function of buildings.
+Recovery functions from SYNER-G, HAZUS and FEMA P-58 and similar sources were collected to enable recovery predictions.
+A compositional demand/supply framework for resilience quantification was implemented and the sensitivity to its main parameters was assessed.
+A refinement addressed in the second year, is the formulation of recovery functions for a typical building typology of the Swiss inventory and addition of repair costs to the predictions.